Attending a Meeting

 Regular Assembly meetings are held the first and third Mondays of each month unless the Monday is a holiday - then the meeting is held on Tuesday.
 The meetings are held in the Assembly Chambers, 1900 First Avenue, Suite 144, beginning at 5:30 p.m. and are broadcast via webstream and local TV channels.

 Items to be considered by the assembly are listed on the agenda.
 Because there are so many matters for the Assembly to discuss, the agenda is prepared in advance.
 If you have a matter for Assembly consideration, please contact the Borough Clerk’s Office to obtain the necessary forms.
 Items for the agenda must be received no later than seven days prior to the next Assembly meeting.
 View published Assembly meeting packets.
 Items are considered in the order listed on the agenda, unless the order is changed by the Assembly.
 Copies of the agenda and all ordinances and resolutions to be considered are available at the entrance of the meeting room.

 Citizens may request to place an item on the agenda for consideration by the Assembly.
-View meeting dates and corresponding deadlines to submit agenda item request forms (PDF).
 The forms are available at the office of the Borough Clerk.

 The Assembly invites the citizens of the Borough to provide comments on any issue at each of its meetings.
 There is a time for public comment, usually after the roll call has occurred.
 If you wish to address the Assembly just stand up, wait to be acknowledged by the presiding officer, and approach the podium provided.
 Please be courteous to others who also wish to speak and take your turn.